Selected recordings from the event

 Saturday's events consisted of round table discussions led by local designers on the following themes:

 - Enduring architecture: what makes a timeless building?

 - The role of design regulations and design review boards

-An optional tour of Virginia Theological Seminary's new chapel and prayer garden will begin at 1PM.
-You must RSVP to attend the tour.
-1 HSW LU's will be available for the tour.
+An optional tour of Virginia Theological Seminary's new chapel and prayer garden was also available.

 The Virginia Protestant Episcopal Theological Seminary was established in 1823.
 In 2010 the majority of the 1881 Gothic revival Seminary chapel burned.
-Participants in the one hour walking tour will review and discuss the unusual historic preservation approach that retained portions of the exterior walls of the historic chapel to frame a new outdoor prayer garden.
-Participants will also examine the site context presented to the architect of the new Seminary chapel, Robert A.M Stern, FAIA, when locating a much larger new building on a relatively small site adjacent to the old chapel and surrounded by landmark buildings.
-Discussion will focus on whether the neo-traditional design constructed was the appropriate response for contemporary infill in a historic context.
-Attendees will learn how the architects and engineers analyzed the burned remains of the historic chapel structure and stabilized the remains for the memorial prayer garden, and what public process was required to gain consensus between Alexandria's preservation review board and the Seminary Directors for partial demolition and new construction on the 19th century Seminary campus.
+Participants in the one hour walking tour reviewed and discussed the unusual historic preservation approach that retained portions of the exterior walls of the historic chapel to frame a new outdoor prayer garden.
+Participants examined the site context presented to the architect of the new Seminary chapel, Robert A.M Stern, FAIA, when locating a much larger new building on a relatively small site adjacent to the old chapel and surrounded by landmark buildings.
+Discussion focused on whether the neo-traditional design constructed was the appropriate response for contemporary infill in a historic context.
+Attendees learned how the architects and engineers analyzed the burned remains of the historic chapel structure and stabilized the remains for the memorial prayer garden, and what public process was required to gain consensus between Alexandria's preservation review board and the Seminary Directors for partial demolition and new construction on the 19th century Seminary campus.